xtaran/ratpoison-desktop/README.md

 [on my own Git server](https://git.noone.org/?p=ratpoison.git), [on GitHub](https://github.com/xtaran/ratpoison-desktop), and [on GitLab](https://gitlab.com/xtaran/ratpoison-desktop).
-(An ancient, read-only and no more updated version can also be found [on Gitorious](https://gitorious.org/abe/ratpoison-desktop).)
+(An ancient, read-only and no more updated version could also be found [on Gitorious](https://gitorious.org/abe/ratpoison-desktop).)

 Requirements